pablote3/basketball-java/accumulator/accumulator-scoreGame/README.md

-# nba-accumulator
+# accumulator-scoreGame

-The nba-accumulator application retrieves game, roster, and standings statistics for NBA games and stores in a relational database.
+The accumulator-scoreGame application retrieves game, roster, and standings statistics for NBA games and stores in a relational database.

 ## Getting Started